damanpadam/open-api-lifecycle/Contribute.md

 Download .deb package file
     sudo dpkg -i <file>.deb
-    sudo apt-get install -f # Install dependencies
+    sudo apt-get install -f # Install dependencies Install Swagger Viewer Extenstion
+    Swagger Viewer 1.7.0
+Install OpenAPI linter
+    openapi-lint 0.3.0

 # Install typescript
     sudo npm install -g typescript

 # Development guidelines

+## Documentation
+    * README.md file is used for high level project log commentary (also called the captain's log)
+    * Contribute.md file has all the project related configurations to get this project operational

+## Change Management
+    * All the code development is in the "development" branch.
+No feature branches at this point to keep things simple.
+Unless I want to try out a parallel approach
+    * Stable code will be moved to the "master" branch through pull request